Kanga-Who/home-assistant/Supervised Install on Ubuntu.md

 ## Installing Home Assistant Supervised on Ubuntu

 This guide will help you to install Home Assistant Supervised, on almost any machine type you choose.
 This guide has been tested on a number of machines including, Intel NUC J5005, Dell Optiplex SFF 990 and Dell Optiplex USFF 780.
-Please keep in mind that currently[u] this installation method is not officially supported[/u] by the Home Assistant team, and therefore you are responsible for updating and managing updates and security on the base OS.
+Please keep in mind that currently **this installation method is not officially supported** by the Home Assistant team, and therefore you are responsible for updating and managing updates and security on the base OS.

 In this guide, you will be using Ubuntu Server 18.04.04 as the operating system.
-This type of installation is what is called “headless” and after the installation is complete, you will not have a keyboard, mouse or monitor attached.
+This type of installation is what is called “headless” and after the installation is complete, you will not need to have a keyboard, mouse or monitor attached (although you can if you prefer).
 You will manage and update the machine via terminal commands.

 *What is Home Assistant Supervised?*

-Home Assistant is a full UI managed home automation ecosystem that runs Home Assistant, the Home Assistant Supervisor and add-ons.
+Home Assistant is a full UI managed home automation ecosystem that runs Home Assistant Core, the Home Assistant Supervisor and add-ons.
 It comes pre-installed on Home Assistant OS, but can be installed on any Linux system.
 It leverages Docker, which is managed by the Home Assistant Supervisor plus the added benefit of dozens of add-ons (think app store) that work natively inside the Home Assistant environment.

 If you are new to Home Assistant, you can now proceed to Step 1.
 If you have an existing Home Assistant installation and need to know how to back up your current configuration, please see the document  *Backing up and Restoring your configuration* located  [HERE](https://github.com/Kanga-Who/home-assistant)